kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   > - **Intelligent**: Host-level speed limit, intelligent flow control due to host detection;
   > - **Secure**: Block transmission encryption, HTTPS connection support.

-  **TODO for Kevin:** The TOC Reviewer suggests the project maintainers to maintain a GTR file and complete Domain Technical Review after the graduation DD.
+  Non-blocking Suggestion: The TOC Reviewer suggests the project maintainers to maintain a GTR file and complete Domain Technical Review after the graduation DD.

 - [x] **Document what the project does, and why it does it - including viable cloud native use cases. _This requirement may also be satisfied by completing a General Technical Review._**